Types of Solar Energy Explained – PV, Thermal and Hybrid Systems in the UK

 The local climate also matters.
 The local UK climate, characterized by diffuse sunlight rather than high direct normal irradiance (DNI), suits PV and thermal systems differently.
 Solar thermal may see reduced efficiency in less sunny months, while PV panels can still generate usable electricity.

 Budget is another key factor, as PV is often more cost-effective upfront, while hybrid systems have higher installation costs but offer dual benefits.
 Maintenance preferences differ too, with PV requiring less routine care than thermal loops.
-To simplify comparison and make an informed choice, see the table summarizing outputs, uses, benefits, and limitations of each system below:

 Solar thermal energy, while less common, still plays a niche but valuable role for households with high hot water demand, especially where gas prices are a concern.
 Hybrid PV-T systems are beginning to emerge as an innovative middle ground, combining electricity and heat from a single roof installation, though their adoption remains limited due to higher costs and technical complexity.